pyloke-web/digital-cv/README.md

 - Plan and manage event structure and flow of a team of 20 people

 **Creative Freelancer, Remote** @ [YouPedia Pt Ltd](https://www.theparadisebeyond.com/) *(August 2021 - Present)*
-Singaporean digital pet memorial service
+Singaporean digital pet memorial service platform
 - Created UX/UI prototypes and wireframes for client's website
 - Content creation and social media management for Instagram and Facebook using Publer
 - Gaphic design using Canva and Adobe products